Fraser Island Sand Driving Tips

 Turning sharply can cause loads to shift or just unbalance the vehicle and cause it to roll over.
-Many roll overs are due to drivers turning too sharp and too quickly in the soft sand.
+Many rollovers are due to drivers turning too sharp and too quickly on the soft sand.

 Driving straight makes the rear tires follow in the same already compacted sand channel the front tires have created.
 This causes less resistance and is a safe driving practice.

 As Fraser Island is a popular holiday destination there can sometimes be a lot of vehicles and drivers navigating the beach.
 As a common courtesy and respect for other drivers remember to: